-In addition to participating in the conference, I was also appointed to the scientific committee for the conference and involved in the task of double blind peer-review of abstract submissions relevant to my area of expertise.
+I was honoured to be appointed to the scientific committee for the AIC 2021 conference and involved in the task of double blind peer-review of abstract submissions relevant to my area of expertise.

 I submitted the following abstracts which were accepted for oral presentation at the AIC2021 Conference: